mysticpants/Modbus/ModbusTCPMaster/README.md

 | *writeQuantity* | Integer | Yes | N/A | The number of consecutive addresses values are written into |
 | *writeValue* | Blob | Yes | N/A | The value written into the holding register  |
 | *callback* | Function | No | Null | The function to be fired when it receives response regarding this request.
 It takes two parameters, *error* and *result* |

+**Note** The actual order of operation is determined by the implementation of user's device.

 #### Example